Social mobile and web app with authentication

 - 3 Implement authentication through social identity providers.

-- 4 Store non-image data in CosmosDB and cache it in Redis Cache.
+- 4 Store non-image data in CosmosDB and cache it in Azure Cache for Redis.

 - 5 Store uploaded images in Azure Blob Storage.